jwnwilson/hexrepo/README.md

 # To Do

 - Setup backend
+    - Create run_be with django ninja
-    - Setup Auth and permissiong / feature flags with django ninja
+        - Setup Auth and permissiong / feature flags
         - Update template add django ninja option
     - Setup simple FE with auth?
         - Add auth